About the GIC

 • A vibrant research community, comprising academic staff, postdoctoral researchers and PhD students.

-• Interdisciplinary scholarship, drawing on security studies, international relations, development studies, sociology and politics.
+• Interdisciplinary scholarship, drawing on security studies, international relations, peace and conflict studies, development studies, sociology, law and politics.

 • Theoretical diversity, fostering conversations between colleagues working in traditions of constructivism, feminist political theory, historiography, institutionalism, post-structuralism and subaltern realism.

-• Wide-ranging area studies expertise, including Latin America, South Asia, South East Asia, Sub-Saharan Africa and the Western Balkans.
+• Wide-ranging area studies expertise, including Latin America, Europe, South Asia, South-East Asia, Sub-Saharan Africa and the Western Balkans.

-• Critical impact and networking with policy makers and other stakeholder groups.
+• Public engagement with policy makers, practitioners and other stakeholder groups.

 GIC research groups